JWDT/dynamic_block_docs/README.md

 You can use buttons with each types: `call`, `url`, `share`, `flow`, `node`, `buy`.
 You can provide custom action to be performed with the button.
 Actions can only be attached to `url`, `flow` and `node` button types.
-Actions for buttons must comply with same format and restrictions as described in [Actions format](#actions-format) bellow
+Actions for buttons must comply with same format and restrictions as described in [Actions format](#actions-format) below

     {
         "buttons": [